How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Diastasis Recti Repair

-Diastasis recti repair is a surgical procedure addressing abdominal muscle separation, a very common issue among postpartum women.
-This surgical technique entails stitching the separated muscles together to enhance core strength and reduce abdominal bulges.
+Diastasis recti repair is a surgical procedure to treat abdominal muscle separation, a very common issue among postpartum women.
+This surgical technique entails stitching the separated muscles together.
 It also ensures better posture and less discomfort that may be associated with muscle separation.

 FAQs